Contact Us | Search

 • The team also collected available soil type data from various sources to use as soil input data for SWAT model.
 Soil type maps developed by FAO were analyzed for accuracy to meet the requirements of SWAT model.
 Moreover, soil maps for the territories of Uzbekistan and Tajikistan were obtained in paper format from Tajik Soil Science Research

-• GIS and RS/EO based geodatabase and mapping tools for a region in Kashkadarya province, Uzbekistan (which is part of the Amu Darya river basin) was completed.
-The primary goal of the geodatabase creation was to convert raw data into graphics and maps (using GIS and RS/EO mapping tools) for visual interpretation so that they user-friendly and can serve as a decision-support tool.
+• GIS and RS/EO based geodatabase and mapping tools for a region in Kashkadarya province, Uzbekistan (which is part of the Amu Darya river basin) were completed.
+The primary goal of the geodatabase creation was to convert raw data into graphics and maps (using GIS and RS/EO mapping tools) for visual interpretation so that they are user-friendly and can serve as a decision-support tool.
 It consists of various input data (land use, hydrologic data, climatological, infrastructure, basin characteristics, etc.), which were obtained from the domains of several government and non-government organizations.
 It shows the spatial and temporal distribution of water and land resources.
 The geodatabase also includes maps and tools on irrigation infrastructure (e.g., pump stations, irrigation canals, drainage network, etc.), irrigated areas by sources of irrigation, WUA boundaries, soil type and soil salinity, ground water table and its quality, digital elevation model, slope and aspect, irrigated land use change (for years 1977, 2000, 2015), and crop classification for 2016.

-• The team also conducted a systematic literature review on socioeconomic conditions in the various sites of the Amu Darya river basin, which involved establishing a strategy for scanning and identifying relevant literature (i.e., search parameters, inclusion/exclusion criteria, coding, etc.), performing review and analysis of relevant open source databases, examining data and information collected through fieldwork and surveys, and drafting a well-thought out, organized report with analytical findings and recommendations for next steps.
+• The team also conducted a systematic literature review on socioeconomic conditions in the various sites of the Amu Darya river basin, which involved establishing a strategy for scanning and identifying relevant literature (i.e., search parameters, inclusion/exclusion criteria, coding, etc.), performing review and analysis of relevant open source databases, examining data and information collected through fieldwork and surveys, and drafting a comprehensive report with analytical findings and recommendations for next steps.

-• The project employed SWAT model to evaluate hydrological behavior of the Aral Sea basin and to provide remote sensing products, tools and information for the stakeholders in the region.
+• The project employed the SWAT model to evaluate hydrological behavior of the Aral Sea basin and to provide remote sensing products, tools and information for the stakeholders in the region.
 This was one of the first attempts to run the SWAT model for entire Aral Sea basin.
 This model was developed using remotely sensed land use maps and soil data including climatic parameters.
-Outputs of the SWAT model will help better understand the use and management of water resources and serve as decision-support tool.
+Outputs of the SWAT model will help better understand the use and management of water resources and serve as a decision-support tool.

-• The project team also participated in numerous conferences, policy dialogues, seminars and exchange meetings to share and disseminate project outputs and discuss project findings in collaboration with ongoing PEER projects and other development projects in the region.
+• • The project team also participated in numerous conferences, policy dialogues, seminars and exchange meetings to share and disseminate project outputs and discuss project findings in collaboration with ongoing PEER projects and other development projects in the region.

 Back to PEER Cycle 5 Grant Recipients